 The TOD (4-7 p.m.)
 Rate has different time periods called Off-Peak, Peak, and Summer Super Peak.
 Typically, you pay a lower price for electricity during off-peak periods because it costs us less to produce or purchase.
 You pay a higher price during peak hours when demand for electricity is higher and the cost is higher.
 During Summer Super Peak hours, the demand is highest and so is the price.

 Shifting your electricity use to off-peak times (doing your laundry or running your dishwasher) and reducing your overall usage (turning off your TV when you're not watching or using your grill instead of your oven) can help you control your electric bills.
 You'll help defer the need to build more power plants, and buy energy from sources that are less environmentally friendly.

 If you have an electric vehicle and charge it from midnight to 6 AM, there is a 1.5¢ kWh EV credit for charging between midnight and 6 AM, every day, all year long, including weekends and holidays.
 That credit applies to all of your household electricity use during these hours.
-You also reduce the potential of overloading our electrical system.
+That means the price you'll pay between midnight and 6 a.m. is $0.0703 per kWh.
+You'll also reduce the potential of overloading our electrical system.
 That’s good for our community and the environment.

 Using energy-saving technologies such as Smart Strip power strips can also help you save on electricity costs.

 When does the new residential TOD Rate start?